MediMateBooking/.github/profile/README.md

 ## 📞✉️ Support

-For any questions or issues regarding the Medical Appointment System, please contact our support team.
+For any questions or issues regarding the Medical Appointment System, please contact us.

 ## 📝🔮 License